February 23rd, 2017

 For your napping kiddo, the seat has four recline positions, a canopy and a pop-out visor; though like many umbrellas, the canopy/visor doesn’t provide the greatest coverage.
 One of the best features of this stroller is the one-handed fold — perfect for when your hands are full of… child.

-Bottom line: the 3D Lite is a solid economy umbrella stroller that’s easy to fold and carry, has 4 recline positions, a cupholder and a larger-than-most storage basket.
-Build-wise, it feels a bit cheap, especially compared to more expensive models on this list, it’s one of the heavier ones of the bunch (the true weight) and the sun canopy leaves something to be desired.
-But for $79, it’s a solid value.
+Bottom line: the 3D Lite is a solid economy umbrella stroller that’s easy to fold and carry, has 4 recline positions, a cupholder, a storage pocket, and a larger-than-most storage basket.
+Build-wise, it feels a bit cheap, especially compared to more expensive models on this list, it’s one of the heavier ones of the bunch (the true weight) and the sun canopy leaves something to be desired, but when you compare features vs. price, the Summer Infant 3D Lite is a solid value and our top choice in the economy category.

 See also: Chicco Echo ~ $88